Comply with and anticipate lawsOur compliance policies

 Challenges since 2015

-In the reporting period, there were two incidents after which EVVA strengthened its protective measures in those areas.
+There were two incidents after which EVVA strengthened its protective measures in those areas.

 Provision and anticipation